Calculation of the one loop box integral at Finite Temperature and Density

 Both integrals can be evaluated analytically, e.g., using \cite{Gradshteyn}.

-Let us start from the consideration of the first one.
+Let us start with the consideration of the first one.
 In the general case, integration is quite difficult.
-However, our case is much simpler since $\Delta(x)$ and $R_1(x)$ are connected by the relation
+Fortunately, we can consider only a much simpler case when trinomials $\Delta(x,z,\cos\delta)$ and $R_1(x)$ are connected by the relation

 with